Steel City Roller Derby: History and league structure

+Steel City held a jersey retirement ceremony in August 2023 to honor and memorialize skater Barbara "S'Fya" Montgomery after her passing earlier that year.
+The number 187 has been retired within the league.
+S'Fya was not only a Steel Hurtin' skater but a coach and active member of the roller derby community, having also played with Team Pennsylvania and Little Steel Derby Girls (the former name of Youngstown Area Roller Derby.)

 WFTDA competition

 After gaining WFTDA membership in 2007, Steel City first qualified for WFTDA Playoffs in 2009, as the seventh seed at that year's Eastern Regional Tournament.
 After opening the weekend with a sound defeat against Philly, Steel City bounced back with victories over the Dominion Derby Girls and DC Rollergirls to finish the weekend in seventh place.
 In 2010, Steel City improved their Eastern Regional performance by taking the fifth-place game 151-121 over the Carolina Rollergirls, and improved yet again in 2011, losing the third-place game 189-94 to Charm City to finish in fourth place.
 At the final East Region Playoff in 2012, fifth-seeded Steel City lost their first games to Charm City and DC, but rebounded to set a then-new Playoffs record by defeating the Dutchland Rollers 476-107 to take ninth place.

 In 2013, the WFTDA moved to a top-40 Division system for Playoffs, and Steel City qualified at the Division 1 level for the tournament in Asheville, North Carolina, where they entered as the fifth seed and finished in fifth place with a 202-185 victory over Houston Roller Derby.
 At the 2014 Division 1 Playoff in Evansville, Indiana, seven-seed Steel City finished in eighth place with a 184-170 loss to Toronto Roller Derby.
 Steel City took seventh place at the 2015 Division 1 Playoff in Jacksonville with a 281-134 win over Charlottesville Derby Dames, and as the tenth seed in 2016 in Columbia, South Carolina, Steel City defeated Ann Arbor Derby Dimes 258-105 to finish in ninth place.